Tom Constanten: Philosophy

 In 2002, Tom Constanten stated in an interview:

 I know of no path that is better marked than the study of music.
 Maybe I just think so because it's the path I'm on.
 There's the old question "How come there's never enough time to do it right, but there's always enough time to do it over."
 Well, here's an answer.
 Settle down.
 Do it right.
 However long it takes.
 That's the direct route to the fast lane!

 Personal life

-Constanten currently resides in Oakland area.
+Constanten currently resides in the Oakland area.
 In 2012, he recovered from a heart attack.
 On August 16, 2016, Constanten reported on Facebook that he was in the hospital with a broken neck, after slipping and falling on wet cement on August 10, while walking to the post office from his car in a heavy rain.

-As of August, 2025, there is a gofundme titled "Stand with Greg Martens to Support Tom Constanten", which was set up to help Constanten with medical bills.
+As of August, 2025, there is a GoFundMe titled "Stand with Greg Martens to Support Tom Constanten", which was set up to help Constanten with medical bills.